plesk/360monitoring-cli/REQUESTS.md

 # Wishlist for 360 Monitoring CLI

-* add ability to open the chart for a specific metric via Get Server Metrics
 * add ability to create status pages and remove incidents for status pages, as well as manage incident updates

+* allow to check website availability and performance from a certain location or all locations 360monitoring check --url webpros.com --location Nuremberg [--all-locations] Test location:       Nuremberg, DE
+Status:              online
+DNS Resolving time:  0.005s (ok)
+Connection time:     0.013s (ok)
+Total time needed:   0.083s (ok)

 ## Delivered

+* v1.0.18: add ability to open the chart for a specific metric via Get Server Metrics
 * v1.0.16: show average uptime, average response time, etc. for a specified time interval: either --start 2023-01-01 --end 2023-01-01, for common intervals (1d, 1w, 1m, 1q, 1y) or daily / monthly averages for the specified timespan
 * v1.0.16: add ability to print the monthly uptime in a table for the total time span available (for each month since start)
 * v1.0.14: added ability to add incidents and list them for a given status page.